huuhabn/wplb-widgets-total/readme.txt

 Stable tag: 0.6.1
 License: GPLv2

-Basic sidebar widget functionality.
-Widgets include: Custom post, Custom taxonomy, Image with upload button, Video (YouTube, Vimeo), Custom Post featured, Socials link, Facebook like box.
+A collection of widgets for displaying Custom post, Custom taxonomy, Image with upload button, Video (YouTube, Vimeo), Custom Post featured, Socials link, Facebook like box in your website sidebars.

 == Description ==